What to Expect

 How accessible is your building?

-We are currently weighing options for updating and improving our accessibility, but for now, there are chair lifts available at each set of stairs with plenty of extra hands ready to assist.
+We are currently developing a plan to improve the accessibility of our building, but for now, there are chair lifts available at each set of stairs with plenty of extra hands ready to assist.
 Bathrooms are located in the basement of the church, down the hall on the east end of the building.

 I’m not quite ready to visit yet, but where can I learn more?